RINEARN/exevalator/mcp/README.md

 And the AI's final answer might read:

-    I computed "1.2 + 3.4" via the `evaluate_expression` tool on the `exevalator` MCP server and confirmed the result is 4.6.
-As requested, the calculation was performed using `exevalator`.
+    I computed "1.2 + 3.4" via the `evaluate_expression` tool on the `Exevalator` MCP server and confirmed the result is 4.6.
+As requested, the calculation was performed using `Exevalator`.

 This confirms the AI can correctly obtain results through the tool.